rajesh-ranjan-git/MongoDBInDepth/README.md

        Benefits: Increased storage capacity, improved performance, and better availability.

     2. Replication:
-       Concept: Creating multiple copies of your data on different servers (replicaset) to ensure high availability and fault tolerance.
+       Concept: Creating multiple copies of your data on different servers (replica set) to ensure high availability and fault tolerance.
        How it works: Data is replicated across multiple nodes, and one node is designated as the primary, while others are secondaries.
        Benefits: Increased availability and data resilience.